getting started

 What should I wear?
 How should I prepare?

 Wear something light and stretchy.
 Clean gym clothes will do the trick.
-Avoid heavy sweats because they will bunch up during certain poses and get in your way.
+Avoid thick or heavy fabrics that will bunch up during certain poses and get in your way.

-You should also be mindful that many people are allergic or sensitive to perfumes, colognes and other strong odors.
+Because many people are senstitive to strong scents, please avoid perfumes and colognes.
 Come to class cleaned and groomed.

 Yoga postures are best done on an empty stomach.
 Inversions and twists, for example, are very uncomfortable when your stomach is full of food.
 We recommend not eating anything 2 hours before your class starts.
 If you absolutely need to eat, try some fruit or another light snack.